 Assuring Proper Storage and Handling

-Once a door leaves the factory, nothing can be more damaging than improperly storing it on the jobsite.
+Once a door leaves the factory, nothing can be more damaging than improperly storing it on the job site.
 Some of the most common causes of a door warping or chinking are due to the product coming into direct contact with water or being stored in areas subjected to dramatic changes in temperature and humidity.
-By following the standards’ provisions for the proper storage, handling and installation of the doors, builders can avoid damaging the doors and ensure that the product delivered maintains its integrity and beauty.
+By following the standards’ provisions for the proper storage, handling, and installation of the doors, builders can avoid damaging the doors and ensure that the product delivered maintains its integrity and beauty.

-WDMA’s architectural wood door standards provide architects, specifiers and builders with all of the information needed to ensure that the door specified meets the desired finish and performance.
-So the next time you grab that door handle, take a moment to appreciate the beauty and construction of an architectural wood door, and take comfort in knowing that if that door was constructed using the one of the two WDMA industry standards, you are looking at a wonderful piece of art that will last the life of the building.
+WDMA’s architectural wood door standards provide architects, specifiers, and builders with all of the information needed to ensure that the door specified meets the desired finish and performance.
+So the next time you grab that door handle, take a moment to appreciate the beauty and construction of an architectural wood door and take comfort in knowing that if that door was constructed using one of the two WDMA industry standards, you are looking at a wonderful piece of art that will last the life of the building.

 Complete The Form To Download The ANSI/WDMA Industry Standards For Interior Architectural Doors